 /goal Build a recipe platform where users can save recipes in under 10 seconds, quickly switch between mobile cooking mode and desktop browsing, and always keep ingredient lists readable while cooking.

-This example is useful because it starts from a concrete use case.
+This example works because it starts from a real usage situation.

-You are not simply saying “build a modern recipe app.”
-You are explaining what really matters to the user.
+It does not simply say “build a modern recipe app”.
+It explains what actually matters to the user.

-And that is often the key to a good /goal.
+And that is often the key to a good /goal: fewer vague words, more usage context.

-/goal becomes especially useful when your project starts to have real structure.
+/goal becomes useful when your project starts to have real structure.

 For example: